Emission-free buildings

 Energy-efficient construction is central to achieving climate goals.
 China has great potential here.
 A federal project supports making the world's largest construction sector more sustainable - with Swiss know-how.
 INFRAS contributes its own project experience.

-With experiences and ideas from Switzerland - as here with the example Lokstadt Winterthur - the project wants to support emission-free construction in China.
+With experiences and ideas from Switzerland – as was the case with the example of Lokstadt Winterthur – the project aimed to support emission-free construction in China.
 (Photo: Ina Invest / Implenia)

-With experiences and ideas from Switzerland - as here with the example Lokstadt Winterthur - the project wants to support emission-free construction in China.
+With experiences and ideas from Switzerland – as was the case with the example of Lokstadt Winterthur – the project aimed to support emission-free construction in China.
 (Photo: Ina Invest / Implenia)

-In an ongoing project for the Swiss Agency for Development and Cooperation (SDC), Switzerland is supporting this change in China.
-INFRAS is participating in the project with technical expertise on the Swiss building sector.
-Project partners are Intep and Skat Consulting AG.
+In a project for the Swiss Agency for Development and Cooperation (SDC), Switzerland supported this change in China.
+INFRAS participated in the project with technical expertise on the Swiss building sector.
+Project partners were Intep and Skat Consulting AG.

 More ambitious standards and demonstration buildings

-The project is intended to contribute, among other things, to quantifying the reduction potential of CO2 emissions in the Chinese building sector based on Swiss experience.
-It develops evidence-based proposals for strengthening Chinese standards for emission-free construction.
-In addition, demonstration buildings are being built or retrofitted in China - and experts and students are being trained in the planning of emission-free buildings.
+The project was intended to contribute, among other things, to quantifying the reduction potential of CO2 emissions in the Chinese building sector based on Swiss experience.
+It developed evidence-based proposals for strengthening Chinese standards for emission-free construction.
+In addition, demonstration buildings were built or retrofitted in China – and experts and students were trained in the planning of emission-free buildings.

-In addition to the actual climate goals, the project also serves China's public health: the thermal comfort of buildings is improved and air pollution from heating and cooling is reduced.
-The project runs until the beginning of 2025.
+In addition to the actual climate goals, the project also served China's public health: the thermal comfort of buildings was improved and air pollution from heating and cooling was reduced.

 Further information